bylexus/adventofcode2020/README.md

 I don't like it.
 It works, but I am sure there is a more elegant, more functional approach.
 Maybe I spend some time to clean it up a bit.

+## Day 22 - Crab Combat

+That one was easier as I first anticipated - Problem 1 was piece of cake (really a day 22 problem...?), for part two I feared that this leads to impossible many rounds, as I read the instructions wrong:

+Instead of using a sub-set of cards, I always used the full (but re-arranged) stack of cards.
+This lead to an infinite loop-of-death.

+So I included a "round memoization": I kept the results of each round with its initial card state as key, so that I could look up the round's result based on the initial cards, if already played once.
+Was worth nothing (as practically not one round is the same).

+After realizing that I just implemented it wrong, it was simple in the end: no memoization needed at all.

+In the end it took only 5 seconds to solve part 2, so no further optimization was needed.

+Take-home-advice: **RTFM carefully**